JD-Jaramillo/coding-quiz-on-html/README.md

 ## Installation

-There is no need to install anything, to use the password generator simply follow the link below.
+There is no need to install anything, to use the coding quiz simply follow the link below.

 See deployed site here: [Deployed Site]()